rico345100/proc-repeat/readme.md

 ## Log to file
-Mostly, you want to write the result to a file.
-You can use config option to do it.
+Most of the time, you want to write the result to a file.
+You can use config option:

 ```javascript
 repeat('pwd')